AVSystem/Anjay/doc/sphinx/source/Compiling_client_applications.rst

 Android
 ~~~~~~~

-Compliation on Android platform is rather straightforward.
+Compilation on Android platform is rather straightforward.
 First you have to get `Android NDK
 <https://developer.android.com/ndk/index.html>`_.
 To configure Anjay you
 have to pass ``CMAKE_TOOLCHAIN_FILE`` from the NDK (we assume that
 ``ANDROID_NDK`` variable contains a path to the folder where Android NDK